Shaun King: Early life and education

 Jeffery Shaun King was born in Franklin, Kentucky and raised in Versailles, Kentucky.
-Although his birth certificate names Jeffery Wayne King as the father, King stated in 2015 that his mother told him his actual biological father is a light-skinned black man.
-By second grade, King's mother, Naomi Kay (Fleming) King, was raising King and his brother as a single parent.
+Although his birth certificate names Jeffery Wayne King, a white man, as his father, King stated in 2015 that his mother told him his actual biological father is a light-skinned black man.
+King's mother is Naomi Kay (Fleming) King, a white woman of Irish descent.
+By second grade, she raised King and his brother as a single parent.
 King attended Huntertown Elementary School and Woodford County High School.

 King has stated that he was the victim of racism and hate crimes while growing up in Kentucky.
-He told reporters that one day a pickup truck full of youths attempted to run him over with the vehicle on school property.
-King recalls that after reporting the incident to school authorities, the authorities protected the youths rather than punishing them.
-King later said that a second assault occurred, wherein "a dozen self-described 'rednecks'" beat him and the injuries caused him to miss a portion of two years of high school due to multiple spinal surgeries.
+He told reporters of a time that a pickup truck full of youths attempted to run him over with the vehicle on school property.
+King recalls that, after reporting the incident to school authorities, the youths were protected rather than punished.
+King later said that a second assault occurred, wherein "a dozen self-described 'rednecks'" beat him, and claimed the injuries caused him to miss a portion of two years of high school due to multiple spinal surgeries.
 King characterized the assault as a racially motivated hate crime.
-In 2015, media outlets questioned King's account of the assault and, citing interviews with the investigating detective Keith Broughton and police reports on the case, characterized the fight as a one-on-one between King and another boy over a girl and that the injuries were minor.
+In 2015, media outlets questioned King's account of the assault, and, citing interviews with the investigating detective Keith Broughton and police reports on the case, characterized the fight as a one-on-one between King and another boy over a girl, where King sustained minor injuries.
 Broughton reportedly interviewed multiple witnesses, including a teacher who broke up the fight.
 A band teacher, two fellow students from King's high school, as well as King's wife, posted their recollection of the event to Facebook, backing King's account.

 King attended Morehouse College, a private, historically black men's college in Atlanta, Georgia, where he majored in history.
 In 1999, King was elected president of the student government association.
 Midway through his education, he had to take a medical leave.
 Upon his return, he was named an Oprah Winfrey Scholar by Morehouse.
 In 2018, King earned a master's degree in history from Arizona State University.

 Career

 After graduation, King was a high school civics teacher for about a year and then worked in Atlanta's juvenile justice system.
 King left teaching and worked as a pastor at Total Grace Christian Center in DeKalb County, Georgia.

-King relates that he had been inspired to become a pastor when he was in high school; while King was recovering from injuries after an assault, King was regularly visited by his best friend's father, who was a pastor.
-He recalled growing up without a father figure and said, "I just found myself so impacted by this man coming to visit me that I wanted to be like him.”
+King relates that he had been inspired to become a pastor when he was in high school; while King was recovering from injuries after an assault, he was regularly visited by his best friend's father, who was a pastor.
+He recalled growing up without a father figure and said, "I just found myself so impacted by this man coming to visit me that I wanted to be like him."
 In 2008, King founded a church in Atlanta called "Courageous Church".
 He made use of social media to recruit new members and was known as the "Facebook Pastor".
 In 2012, King resigned from the Courageous Church, citing personal stress and disillusionment.